leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 Banks are in the business of borrowing and lending money, both to consumers (retail) and companies.
 When you or your company deposits money into the bank, you're giving the bank a loan with the expectation you'll be able to withdraw that cash in the future.
 Banks in turn lend out more money than they have, in what's known as [fractional reserve banking](https://en.wikipedia.org/wiki/Fractional-reserve_banking "bank"), with the expectation that not everyone will want to withdraw at the same time.
 This allows the supply and velocity of money (credit) in the economy to increase and provides liquidity.

 Consumer bank runs are largely a thing of a past, due to 1) [FDIC deposit insurance](https://www.fdic.gov/deposit/deposits/faq.html "FDIC") and 2) the size of consumer deposits vs company deposits.
 It's no longer like [the 1920s where 2 banks would fail a day](https://econproph.com/2009/10/26/fdic-managing-the-crisis-the-fdic-and-rtc-experience/ "1920").

 The bigger risk now is bank runs from institutions, be they companies or investment firms.
 In times of crisis, these firms want to get their cash back. **When they all want it at the same time, it's impossible for the banks to fulfil that demand.**

-I'll skip over the nuances of how these companies keep their cash, since the above example is sufficient to make the point that **liquidity is the cause of crises, not capital.** The bank could still have a lot of illiquid assets (capital), but be unable to provide enough cash on demand.
-If you've read about the terms [repo,](https://www.quora.com/Where-do-billion-dollar-companies-keep-their-money "repo") commercial paper, revolving credit lately, those all fall under ways companies handle their cash; a simplistic way of thinking about them is that banks have obligations to these companies, and companies are now getting their cash back \[20\].
+I'll skip over the nuances of how these companies keep their cash; if you've read about the terms [repo,](https://www.quora.com/Where-do-billion-dollar-companies-keep-their-money "repo") commercial paper, or revolving credit lately, those would fall under that umbrella.
+To simplify, banks have obligations to companies in a variety of forms, and companies are now calling on those obligations to get cash \[5\].

+The main point here is that **liquidity is the cause of crises, not capital.** The bank could still have a lot of capital in the form of illiquid assets, but be unable to provide enough cash on demand at that moment.
+And the bank can't even sell the less liquid assets at a good price, since it's a crisis, resulting in a downward spiral of liquidity.

 > Markets are liquid when there is nothing to know or nothing worth knowing; when there aren't secrets